engineerbaz/BAZ-learns/GitHub/3-Deployment.md

 # Describe Deployment, Distribution and Licensing

 ## GitHub Codespaces
-Like a Cloud shell, same as AWS, GCP and Azure resources
+- Cloud shell, same as AWS, GCP and Azure resources
+- Code Like as if doing in vscode
+- cloud based enviornmnet
+- Linux commmands working

+`sourc ~/.bashrc` for reload bas